Organic Pest Control: Pill Bugs

 Diatomaceous Earth

 Diatomaceous earth is a safe way to desiccate or dry out pill bugs, therefore killing them.
 Spread diatomaceous earth along the edges of your planting beds where pill bugs like to live.
-Unfortunately, it also kills ants and various other insects, meaning it could be harmful to ladybugs and other beneficial bugs but safe for worms.
+Unfortunately, it also kills ants and various other insects, meaning it could be harmful to ladybugs and beneficial bugs but safe for worms.
 Believe it or not, diatomaceous earth is even edible, and many people find consuming it beneficial to health and wellness.
 It is not healthy to breathe as the dust is abrasive to the lungs.
 Wearing a mask is recommended when spreading it.

 Disposable Cups